-There is one final factor hidden in the research of ALP that not many educators, administrators, and researchers discuss.
+There is one final factor hidden in the research of ALP that not many practitioners, administrators, and researchers discuss.
 It has to do with the model’s simultaneous increase in college-level passrates and college-level failrates.
-Indeed, even though college-level passrate numbers increase for remedial students under the overall corequisite model, sometimes by double or triple, the college-level failrates for those same remedial students also double, triple, or more, depending on how low prerequisite passrates are to begin with.
+Indeed, even though college-level passrate numbers increased for remedial students under the overall corequisite model, sometimes by double or triple, the college-level failrates for those same remedial students also doubled, tripled, or more, depending on how low prerequisite passrates were to begin with.

 Under the original ALP model, while students who placed into the corequisite model had nearly double the passrates in college-level English, they also had nearly double the failrates.
-The CCRC’s 2012 article shows the raw numbers in Table 2 (p.
+The Cho et al. (2012) paper showed the raw numbers in Table 2 (p.
 7):

-In this table of raw numbers, the ALP “ENGL101 [college-level gateway English] overall completion rate” was 74.66%.
+In this table of raw numbers, the ALP “ENGL101 [college-level gateway English] overall completion rate” was 74.66% (Cho et al., 2012, p 7).
 The overall completion rate for non-ALP students in that same course was 38.5%.
 However, only 52.64% of the non-ALP remedial students even enrolled in the college composition course.
 That means out of 100 original students under prerequisite remediation at CCBC, about 53 students took the college-level English course.
 Then out of those 53 students, about 39 passed the course.
 That means 14 students failed college-level English under CCBC’s traditional model.

-Under the ALP model, all 100 remedial students took college-level English, and about 75 passed.
+Under the ALP model (Cho et al., 2012), all 100 remedial students took college-level English, and about 75 passed.
 That means 25 students failed the college-level English course.
 In exchange for an increase of college-level passrates from 39 to 75% (a 90% increase, which is nearly double), ALP caused remedial students’ failrates to increase from 14 to 25% (an 80% increase, which is also nearly double).
 The ALP model doubles remedial passrates and doubles remedial failrates in college-level English.

-Add to this the failrates in the second college composition course (labeled ENGL102 in Table 2), and the overall failrate gets worse for ALP students.
+Add to this the failrates in the second college composition course (labeled ENGL102 in Table 2), and the overall failrate gets worse for ALP students (Cho et al., 2012).
 About 17 of a group of 100 ALP students failed ENGL102, whereas only 5 non-ALP students did.
 If these numbers are added to the first college-level English course results, that means 19% of non-ALP and 42% of ALP students failed in ENGL101 or ENGL102.
 The ALP model caused well over double the number of students to fail a college-level English course.

-If this same type of calculation is applied to the CCRC’s 2016 flowchart (see Figure 1 above), the failrates in college-level courses are even higher.
-Under the prerequisite remediation model, only 10 students out of a 100 fail the college-level course because only 20 took it and only 10 passed it.
-Under the corequisite model, all 100 take the college-level course and only 60 passed.
+If this same type of calculation is applied to the Belfield et al. (2016) flowchart (see Figure 1 above), the failrates in college-level courses are even higher.
+Under the prerequisite remediation model, only 10 students out of a 100 failed the college-level course because only 20 took it and only 10 passed it.
+Under the corequisite model, all 100 took the college-level course and only 60 passed.
 That means 40 failed the college-level course.
 In return for a passrate that increased from 10 to 60%, the fail rate increased from 10 to 40%.
-Tennessee corequisites might increase passrates a great deal, but quadrupling failrates in college-level courses is not a positive outcome.
+Tennessee corequisites might have increased passrates a great deal, but quadrupling failrates in college-level courses was not a positive outcome.
 Add to this the potential increase in failrates in any second-semester courses, as outlined in the ALP model, and the failrates in the first year alone could be six times higher, equaling the passrate increase.

-We must now answer these difficult questions: Are we satisfied with doubling or tripling the number of college-level passes for some remedial students, when we also double or triple college-level fails for other students?
+These difficult questions must now be addressed: Are policymakers satisfied with doubling or tripling the number of college-level passes for some remedial students, when also doubling or tripling college-level failrates for other students?
 What is the effect of college-level fails on those students?
 Overall, is it worse than the low gateway passrates of traditional remediation?
 In other words, there may be additional consequences for those students who have fails in college-level credits as a result of being put into gateway courses while underprepared.
 Their GPAs may begin lower, their grades may stay lower than they might have otherwise, their confidence may be lower (a charge leveled at remedial courses continually), and it may negatively affect their financial aid (another charge leveled at remediation).
 No research to date has been conducted on the consequences of failrate increases resulting from the corequisite model.

-a misapplication of the CCRC ALP research: The Real Bait and Switch
+a misapplication of the ALP research: The Real Bait and Switch

 The wide-spread sharing of the ostensible success of ALP has led many states to hastily implement variations of the original ALP corequisite model, most of which do not include the more beneficial components of the program.
-These variations are probably being implemented because states and institutions cannot afford to invest double the money on instruction, nor do they have the time and resources to coordinate and monitor the extensively prepared and researched ALP model.
+These variations are probably being implemented because states and institutions cannot afford to invest double the money on instruction, nor do they have the time and resources to coordinate and monitor the extensively prepared and researched ALP model (Adams et al., 2009; Cho et al., 2012; Jenkins et al., 2010).
 However, it is very likely that some organizations and institutions are using the corequisite reform movement as a means by which to eliminate or severely restrict remediation and instead put as many students into college-level courses as possible.

 Either way, what results is a misapplication of good research.
 Institutions and organizations such as CCA will cite CCRC data on ALP, claim that the corequisite model is a research-based reform, and then proceed to implement different models of corequisites, most of which have no basis in existing reputable data.
 This is the education equivalent of an actual bait and switch.

-A perfect example of this can be found in a recent document on corequisites released by the Oklahoma State System of Higher Education.
-In this overview, the State of Oklahoma recommends four versions of corequisites that the state’s institutions of higher education can adopt and implement by Fall 2017.
-Below are the four options (“Corequisite at Scale Guidance,” p.
+A perfect example of this can be found in a recent document on corequisites released by the Oklahoma State System of Higher Education (2016).
+In this overview, the State of Oklahoma recommended four versions of corequisites that the state’s institutions of higher education have adopted and implemented by Fall 2017.
+Below are the four options (p.
 2):